juju/juju-gui-charm/Dependencies.md

 local network.
 Typically those environments require all external software to be downloaded to a local server and used from there.
 Our devel PPA provides a single starting place to obtain QA'd software.
-Dev ops can grab the subset of packages they need, audit, test, and then server them locally.
+Dev ops can grab the subset of packages they need, audit, test, and then serve them locally.
+The `repository-location` config variable can be used to point to the local repo.